 - Hôtel Druot (Auction house) Each work day there are as many as ten different auctions taking place.
 Visit in the mornings to get a preview of what will be auctioned at some point in the week.
 You’ll find furniture, artwork, rugs, jewelry, clothing, posters, cameras, etc., etc.

 - Galeries-Lafayette (department store)

 Two of Paris’ major train stations are located in the Tenth, so it has a tendency to be a bit loud with lots of traffic.
 But, the section around the Canal Saint Martin has become increasingly chic and residential.
 This sector spans the area from Place de la Republique to the east side of the district and is filled with trendy bars, cafes, restaurants and small boutiques.

 - Canal St. Martin (canal running from north of the city down to the Seine and now host to a burgeoning neighborhood of trendy shops, restaurants and cafés)

 - Gare de l’Est (construction completed in 1849)

-- Artazart Bookstore (one of the best art bookstores in the city)
+- Artazart Bookstore Along the Canal St. Martin, not far from République métro stop. (one of the best art bookstores in the city)